kevinniland/Genesys_CodingTask/README.md

 **How to Run**
 1. Clone/download the project
-2. Run the server class first, followed by the client (best way would be compile the server class using 'javac FiveInARow.java' followed by 'java FiveInARow.java' ro run it.
+2. Run the server class first, followed by the client (best way would be compile the server class using 'javac FiveInARow.java' followed by 'java FiveInARow.java' in a command prompt to run it).
 You can then run the client class in your preferred IDE.
+3. Descriptions of the various features can be found in each class

 ---